softwaremill/kcpilot/docs/index.md

 - Reduce operational overhead through smart automation.
 - Accelerate onboarding with embedded best practices.

-### Why is KafkaPilot a Game-Changer?
+### Why is KCPilot a Game-Changer?

 Our goal is to provide you with actionable insights when every minute counts.
-That’s why KafkaPilot is more than just a monitoring tool; it's your expert companion for Kafka health.
+That's why KCPilot is more than just a monitoring tool; it's your expert companion for Kafka health.

 - Zero-Impact Diagnostics: Our SSH-based system performs read-only operations to give deep insights without touching your production cluster.
 - Comprehensive Analysis: We collect and analyze everything, including configurations, logs, metrics, and system information, giving you the full picture.